Study: Inflammation Gets Triggered at Certain Times of Day

 To win the battle with bacteria and get your microorganisms in harmony, follow these simple steps:

-- Avoid sugar: Curbing your sugar intake is probably the most important step you can take to improve your gut biome.
+- Avoid excessive sugar: Curbing your sugar intake is probably the most important step you can take to support your gut biome.
 Bad bacteria and yeasts ferment sugar, using it for fuel.
-Eating sugar regularly leads to small intestinal bacterial overgrowth (SIBO) and candida (yeast infection) – which can trigger detrimental brain inflammation.
+Eating excessive sugar regularly can lead to gut and bacterial concerns.

-- Eat plenty of green vegetables: Green veggies are high in fiber and polyphenols, which fuel good bacteria and decrease inflammation[2].
+- Eat plenty of green vegetables: Green veggies are high in fiber and polyphenols, which fuel good bacteria and gut health[4].
 Gobble them up for a good gut.

 - Supplement with resistant starch: Resistant starch fuels the good bacteria.
 Be mindful that not everyone tolerates it though.
 Good sources of resistant starch?
 Raw potato starch and plantain starch.